What do we do as delivery contractors when gas prices keep going up?

 They proved this in California.
 They charged the customer more and in return reduced the recommended tip amount.

-If these delivery companies add a surcharge to cover rising fuel prices, one of two things will happen: Either they will recommend a lower tip, or the customer is going to choose to tip less.
+If these delivery companies add a surcharge to cover rising fuel prices, one of two things will happen:

 In the end, I don't think our bottom line is going to be any better if this happens.